LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn1/reading/more-on-vite/index.md

 This is the default `vite.config.js` file included with every project.
 It is customizable should it not suit your development needs but we will cover the default configuration.

 It starts by importing the `defineConfig` function from the `vite` package.
 The second line imports the `react` plugin to allow `React` support within your project.
 It then exports the default configuration object (`defineConfig`) that was imported above, with the `react` plugin that enables your `React` code to run.

+{{% notice blue Note "rocket" %}}
+While you begin to work more with `Vite` and `React` keep in mind `Vite` is just a tool we are using to scaffold a `React` project.
+Ultimately our goal is to learn and understand the `React` library and not all of the inner-workings and intracacies of `Vite`.

+If you would like to delve a bit deeper in `Vite` you can find more resources here at the [Vite Homepage](https://vitejs.dev/).
+{{% /notice %}}